 When you’re running a small business, every penny counts.
-So it makes sense to know the facts around self-employed benefits entitlement, and what to keep an eye on for the future.
+So it makes sense to know the facts around benefits for the self-employed, and what to keep an eye on for the future.

-Download your free in-depth guide to self-employed benefits entitlement.
+Download your free in-depth guide to the self-employed benefits available.
 Get instant access to expert hints and tips in the click of a few buttons.